hailingfang/hailingfang.github.io/README.md

-# Personal website
+# Hailing Fang's Website

-This is my personal static website which is hosted on Github.
+This is my personal static website hosted on Github.

-This website is intended to introduce myself and showcase aspects of my life, such as my studies and daily routines.

-The code of the website framework is free to use, but all materials are protected by copyright.
-You need to consult with me before using them.
+## Introduction

+The website use Jinja2 as the template engine, such that install jinja2 before build the website.

+## Requirements

+Jinja2

+## Build

+At the top directory of the repository, run:

+`make`